saabgeek04/CDM-AT2/README.md

 - Techniques for effective writing on the web (e.g. inverted pyramid style)
 - Readability test reports
 - Spelling and grammar checks

+---
+### Assessor instructions
+Provide students with written content to redraft and edit for the above listed tasks.
+Assessors are required to review the student’s work submitted.
+Students are required to submit their work through Compass, and produce this in an electronically readable format (e.g. PDF).
+Assessors are to ensure:
+- access to technology
+- quality evidence is submitted (see checklist)

+---